mikedunbar/MADMediaBrowser/README.md

 ## Purpose
 Showcase modern Android development skills, to aid in landing my next job and keeping my head in the game.

 I was laid off as part of a 10% staff reduction in March.
-After a 2 month sabbatical I'm now rested and looking for my next Android adventure.
+After a much needed sabbatical, I'm eagerly looking for my next Android adventure.
 This project aims to keep me busy and my skills fresh until I land my next job.
 UI/UX polish is taking a backseat to engineering best practices to begin with, but I look forward to improving that as well.
-It will be a perpetual
+It will be a perpetual work in progress.

-I welcome any and all feedback!
-I'm intentionally publishing this with some glaring warts, to serve as motivation to clean them up, before too many prospective employers take a look.
+I welcome any and all feedback.
+Thanks!

 ## What's implemented so far
 ### Features